 Providers also earned bonus points for easy access to streaming sites like Netflix and BBC iPlayer, as well as user-friendly apps for a wide range of devices.

 Most VPN providers will have a few different pricing options but as a general rule, the longer you sign up for, the cheaper the monthly cost.

 This means that the longer you’re willing to commit to, the more money you’ll save.
 Generally these come in the form of two or three-year plans, which could save you up to 80% (or even more in some cases).
 Just bear in mind you usually have to pay the full subscription cost upfront, though.

 For the more dedicated bargain hunters, there’s also a handful of providers (such as KeepSolid VPN Unlimited) that offer ‘lifetime’ subscriptions.
 Obviously the saving will depend on how long you use it for, but usually anything longer than five years should save you a huge chunk of money.

 Another way of reducing the monthly cost a little more is by using a discount coupon – these are available for most major providers.
-We’ve rounded up all the best deals and added them to our Coupons Hub to make this process a little easier.

 How to Choose a Cheap VPN: 6 Tips

 Cheaper VPNs can sometimes operate smaller server networks, so make sure you check all the available locations before you sign up.

 Connecting to a server close to your physical location will ensure the best possible speeds, so ideally opt for a provider that at least has a server in your country (or one very close by).